Yevhen Selin: MTK Budapest

 In summer 2018 he moved to MTK Budapest in Nemzeti Bajnokság I, where he played 24 games and scored 1 goal.

 Desna Chernihiv

 On 15 July 2021 he signed a contract for one year with Desna Chernihiv in the Ukrainian Premier League.
 On 25 July, he debuted for his new club against Chornomorets Odesa.
 On 21 September he played against Metalist Kharkiv in the 2021–22 Ukrainian Cup.
 On 7 November 2021, he scored as an 80th-minute substitute against Lviv.

 Chornomorets Odesa

 On 21 June 2022 he signed a 2-year contract with Chornomorets Odesa.

 Avanhard Lozova

 In summer 2025 he moved to Avanhard Lozova.

 International career

 Selin was called up to the Ukraine under-21 national team in 2008.
-On 7 October 2011 he made his senior debut for Ukraine and netted a goal in a 3–0 home win against Bulgaria in an friendly.
+On 7 October 2011 he made his senior debut for Ukraine and netted a goal in a 3–0 home win against Bulgaria in a friendly.
 He was included in the Ukraine squad for Euro 2012 and played every minute of their three group matches.